zaid81567/a-mystical-escape/readme.md

 - Poem Display: The web app displays a collection of poems authored by Samiha Q. Rahman.
 - Poem Categories: Poems are categorized based on themes or genres, allowing users to explore specific types of poetry.
+- Play Poem: Instead of reading user can choose to listen to her poem, feature implemented using google's speech synthesis.
+- Get Random Poems: Users can get one of her random poem by simply clicking on bottom homepage random button.

 ## Technologies Used